Mastering the Size-up

 Added by Scott C. Peterson on August 8, 2017 at 10:10am — No Comments

 I will never forget the day, I signed up to be a volunteer firefighter for my community.
-In 2005, I can recall watching the devastation on TV from the natural disaster Hurricane Katrina and Rita in the Gulf Region of the…Continue
+In 2005, I can recall watching the devastation on TV from the natural disaster Hurricane Katrina and Rita in the…Continue

 Added by Christopher Baker on August 8, 2017 at 8:00am — No Comments